-The following programs require tool kits and/ or uniforms.
+The following programs require tool kits and/or uniforms.
 Students who enroll in any of these programs are responsible for purchasing the required tools as specified by the program department.
-Cost of the tools range from about \$250 to \$8,000.
-For additional information, contact the Admissions Office.
+Cost of the tools range from about \$240 to \$8,000.
+For additional information, contact the Admissions and Registration Office.

-Drafting Media Arts
+Drafting

-Auto Body Repair Nursing
+Auto Body Repair

-Technology Physical Therapist
+Technology

-Automotive Technology Assistant
+Automotive Technolog

-Building Construction Plumbing
+Building Construction

-Diesel Technology Utility Line
+Diesel Technology

-Diversified Manufacturing Veterinary Technology

-Electrical Construction Welding
+Electrical Construction

-& Control Wind Energy
+& Control

-Electromechanical Other programs as the
+Electromechanical

-Heating, Ventilation, & need arises
+Heating, Ventilation, &

 Air Conditioning

+Machining &

+Manufacturing